Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 Outdoors

-Although most hearing aids offer some level of wind cancellation, certain styles pick up wind noises more than others, i.e., ITE hearing aids.)
+Although most hearing aids offer some level of wind cancellation, certain styles pick up wind noises more than others (i.e., ITE hearing aids).
 If you enjoy running or playing other sports outdoors, consider a different style.
-Prioritize models that have advanced wind cancellation features.
+Prioritize models with advanced wind cancellation features.

 Indoors

 Any style of hearing aid is compatible with indoor exercise.
-Focus more on the type of exercise you do indoors when making your hearing aid selection.
+Focus more on the type of exercise you do indoors when selecting your hearing aid.

 Frequently Asked Questions About Hearing Aids for an Active Lifestyle